- Green House

 As soon as the tap roots reach about a centimeter length, the seeds are considered ready to be planted.

-Make sure to be very gentle while you’re touching and manipulating the seeds, as they are incredibly delicate, while the seeds that haven’t opened can be discarded since you cannot use them.
+Make sure to be very gentle while you’re touching and manipulating the seeds, as they are incredibly delicate, and the seeds that haven’t opened can be discarded since you cannot use them.

 The next step is to plant your germinated seeds.
 It’s best to use small garden pots and potting soil that is quite airy and loose.